 Psalm 24: Who is the King of Glory?
 (Monachino), a new composition this year.

 Song for Presentation of the Gifts: The Lord is my Shepherd (Monachino) -- an older composition by the director that features an instrument called an African Balifon

 Recessional: Let the Fire Fall (Misulia)

 The Saint Michael’s Liturgical Choir and Ensemble performs in its own eclectic and popular musical style, using a combination of African, Brazilian, and American Swing flavors to compliment traditional hymn singing.
 Guided by their mission of inspiring sung prayer, they perform with great enthusiasm.
-The group was one of the select few choirs invited to perform for Pope John Paul II at World Youth Day in Denver, Colo., in 1993.
+The group was one of the select few choirs invited to perform for Pope John Paul II at World Youth Day in Denver, Colorado, in 1993.